 A wide range of opportunities for spiritual growth is available and encouraged for Rosslyn Academy High School students.
+Faculty members are committed Christians who provide devotional time and prayer at the start of each school day and who seek to integrate their faith into the courses they teach.
 Students participate in weekly chapel services which are designed to teach, disciple, and encourage from Scripture those who already have a personal relationship with Christ while inspiring and drawing to faith those of other faith backgrounds.

 In addition, each year the High School dedicates a week to spiritual formation and learning.
 This week is called Spiritual Emphasis Week (SEW).
 During this week, guest speakers challenge students to evaluate their spiritual life and to dedicate themselves more fully to God’s purposes for their life.

 Each student also participates in Christian Religious Education (CRE) courses each year of attendance.
 The High School CRE courses are designed for students to interact with Scripture and to better understand the teachings of Christianity.
 The courses follow a specific sequence and build on one another.